 Chevron expects to continue the Plan.
-During the term of the Wage Agreement, Chevron has the right acting together with the Union to change or terminate the Plan by mutual agreement.
+However, Chevron has the right to change or terminate the Plan at any time and for any reason.

 If the Plan Is Amended, Merged or Terminated

 The following describes what will happen if the Plan is changed, terminated, merged or consolidated.